 “Could I ask why that is?”
 I said.

-This way, I might be able to let her trust me.
+This way, I can let her trust me.

 “Well, It all started when I was young.
-You see, when I was younger life was amazing and my parents loved me very much.”
+Life was amazing when I was younger; my parents loved me very much.”
 She says, gleaming with a bright smile.

-“But until I was a toddler, one day my dad decided to get a divorce.
-Since my mother was spooled by money and luxury, and dad had enough of it!”
+“But until I was a toddler, one day, my dad decided to get a divorce.
+Since my mother was spoiled by money and luxury, that dad had enough of it!”
 She says, frowning.

 Giya sighed, “My mom wanted to get a divorce for another reason.
 That I have forgotten.”

-“Soon they got the divorce paper and decided that I would be living with my dad.
-While inviting my mom on the weekends and summer time.”
-She says, smirking.
+“Soon, they got the divorce paper and decided I would live with my dad.
+While inviting my mom on the weekends and summertime.”
+She says, smiling.

-“Dad was busy working at his computer company called Samsung.
-But soon she was running her makeup brand and was getting married.”
-She says, with a straight face.
+“Dad was busy working at his computer company called sausage.
+But soon, she was running her makeup brand and getting married.”
+She says with a straight face.

-This made me think of what she was feeling inside?
+But it made me think of what she was feeling inside.

-Soon when I realized that mom was getting engaged.
-I stormed to my room: crying and getting frustrating with mom, marrying someone else so soon!”
-SHe says, clenching her fits.
+“When I learned that mom was getting engaged, I stormed to my room: crying and getting frustrated with mom, marrying someone else so soon!”
+She says, clenching her fits.

 “My dad kept trying to get me out of my room.
-But I didn’t not until mom would come here and explain this!
-So dad called mom, but she said that she had other things to do with the wedding and all.”
+But I didn’t not until mom would come here and explained this!
+So dad called mom, but she said she had other things to do with the wedding.”
 She says, standing up, getting frustrated.

 “But how did you know that he called your mom?”
 I say.

-“I was easily dropped in the call and it was on speaker.”
+“I eavesdropped on the call, and it was on speaker.”
 She says, smirking.

 “So dad decided to open the lock to come in.
-He told me that they both went their different ways and they are not going back together.”
+He told me they went their different ways and are not returning together.”
 She says, smiling.

-“That somehow worked and I went to the wedding.
-But soon one day, my dad was in a car accident in the morning.
-When I was asleep and-” She said, starting to cry again
+“That somehow worked, and I went to the wedding.
+But soon, one day, my dad was in a car accident in the morning.
+When I was asleep and-” She started crying again.

-She finally spoke out, “And I wasn’t there to save him!
+She finally said, “And I wasn’t there to save him!
 I could have woken up early.
-But I didn’t and it is all my fault!”
+But I didn’t, and it is all my fault!”
 She says, sobbing.